-Spanish for Pharmacists – Immersion Trip & International Rotation
+Pharmacy Spanish – Immersion Trip & International Rotation

-Learn Spanish for Pharmacists on APPE Rotation in Nicaragua and Costa Rica!
+Learn Pharmacy Spanish on APPE Rotation in Ecuador and Costa Rica!

 Everyone knows that immersion is the best way to learn Spanish – now you can learn pharmacy Spanish while you’re rotating and having the best language experience of your life!